 - Water bottle

 - Change of warm clothes for the evening

 - Yoga mat (to be used in variety of classes beside yoga)

 - Small hand towel (for cardio classes)

-- Layerers for warmth (if you ordered a TSNW sweatshirt, that will be provided to you at check-in)
+- Layers for warmth (if you ordered a TSNW sweatshirt, that will be provided to you at check-in)

-- Note: All bedding and bath towels will be provided by Islandwood.
+- All bedding and bath towels will be provided by Islandwood.

-- Please DO NOT bring food or alcohol, which Islandwood does not allow.
+- DO NOT bring food or alcohol, which Islandwood does NOT allow.
 Islandwood is providing us with plenty of food (full meals and snacks) and a cash bar on Saturday evening.